KyleZimmerschied/Website/content/authors/admin/_index.md

 I am a Ph.D. candidate in Finance at the [Trulaske College of Business](https://business.missouri.edu/) at the [University of Missouri](https://missouri.edu/).
 I will be on the 2024-2025 job market.

-My research focuses on alternative investments, nonprofits, and entrepreneurial finance.
+My research focuses on alternative investments, public finance, and entrepreneurial finance.

 Prior to the Ph.D. program, I earned a Bachelor of Science in Economics (Honors), Bachelor of Science in Statistics, and a Bachelor of Science in Business Administration with an emphasis in Finance from the [University of Missouri](https://missouri.edu/).